Kay-ddggxh/chirpy_chooks/README.md

 The shop has the potential to extend its product range to non-livestock products, such as bird coops, feed, bedding and miscellaneous.
 For the purpose of this project however, it was unnecessary to implement such a broad product database.

+**Search option**

+A search bar could be included in the header or be accessible throughout all products related pages of the site.
+Currently the product selection is so small that a search bar was deemed unnecessary but would make sense to implement along with an extended product range.

 **Automated pick-up date selection**

 Currently, the arrangment of a date for product collection is handled manually by shop employees via email or phone contact directly with the customer after order completion.